Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 - ❌ Free tier has ads and limitations

 Budget-conscious users who want a basic expense tracker with a European feel.
-Good if your needs are simple.
+Good if your needs are simple — track spending, set budget limits, see pie charts.
+Not sufficient if you have investments, bonds, or complex financial life.

 Rating: ⭐⭐⭐½ (3.5/5) for Poland